Nursing agency: United States

 In the United States, they are also called nurse registries.
 It is a staffing agency which may provide per diem or locum tenens nursing personnel to hospitals, medical offices, and individuals.
 They are generally small, privately owned businesses.
 They are also known as "nursing pools" and "nursing staffing agencies".
 A Nursing Registry as defined (for example) in Florida Statutes 400.462: "Nurse registry" means any person that procures, offers, promises, or attempts to secure health-care-related contracts for registered nurses, licensed practical nurses, certified nursing assistants, home health aides, companions, or homemakers, who are compensated by fees as independent contractors, including, but not limited to, contracts for the provision of services to patients and contracts to provide private duty or staffing services to health care facilities licensed under chapter 395, this chapter, or chapter 429 or other business entities.

-In-Home Care Agency North Carolina, offer a personalized approach to ensuring the comfort and well-being of individuals who may need assistance due to illness, recovery, or age-related challenges.
-Here’s an in-depth look at the benefits and insights of choosing these agencies for your home health care needs.

 The recent expansion of nursing work in America has led to the increased employment of foreign-born nurses, which account for one-third of the growth of the nursing labor market from 2001 to 2008 and 16 percent of the total U.S. nursing workforce by 2008.
 International recruiting can be costly for hospitals and, to save money, agencies are contracted and paid flat fee for each nurse employed.
 The bulk of recruited nurses come from the Philippines and Canada.